selwynpolit/d9book/book/dtt.md

 docroot/modules/custom/tea_teks/modules/tea_teks_requirements/Tests/src/ExistingSite/RequirementsCreationTest.php
 ```

-When Phpstorm pops up, specify that the vendor directory is at
+When PhpStorm pops up, specify that the vendor directory is at
 `/var/www/html/vendor` - note you only have to do that once and then PHPStorm will remember it.

 ## Setup Nightwatch.js in DDev
 In order to run Nightwatch, you need to have a few dependencies available: Node.js, Chrome (and Chromedriver), and Yarn.

 The web container for DDev comes with Node.js and Yarn preinstalled & you can use the Chromedriver Docker image provided by DrupalCi.
 When you enable testing support, DDev will generate the `.ddev/docker-compose.testing.yaml` file defines a Chromedriver service.

-Inside `.ddev/docker-compose.testing.yaml`, make sure enviroment variables are configured properly, for example: (Recommended)
+Inside `.ddev/docker-compose.testing.yaml`, make sure environment variables are configured properly, for example: (Recommended)
 ```
 # Nightwatch
 DRUPAL_TEST_BASE_URL: http://${DDEV_HOSTNAME}